legato-dsp/legato/README.md

 This project is aimed around creating a minimal audio graph in Rust, useful for experimentation or prototyping a larger audio application.
 I wanted a more lightweight DX than FunDSP, but FunDSP is far more feature complete.
 For the time being, I would suggest using that for any real audio applications.

+### Getting Started

+There is a flake.nix with the required dependencies.
+I normally use direnv allow, and have the dependencies taken care of for me.

 ### Example Node

 You can define a basic gain node like so: